expressjs/express/docs/guide.md

 Local variables passed (or generated) take precedence, however locals passed to the parent view are available in the child view as well.
 So for example if we were to render a blog post with _partial('blog/post', post)_ it would generate the _post_ local, but the view calling this function had the local _user_, it would be available to the _blog/post_ view as well.

+#### Naming

+It is a common convention in many web frameworks to differentiate views from partials by prefixing the latter with an underscore.
+Using the comments example above, one could for example have a `post` view and a `_comment` partial.

+If you are to use this convention, know that the default container variable for the current parameter in the collection has its leading underscore removed.
+With the `_comment` partial, unless specified otherwise with the [`as`](#res.partial()) option, the key/value pairs of the current partial parameter will be namespaced in a `comment` object, **not** `_comment`.

+#### Performance note

-__NOTE:__ be careful about when you use partial collections, as rendering an array with a length of 100 means we have to render 100 views.
-For simple collections you may inline the iteration instead of using partial collection support to decrease overhead.
+Be careful about when you use partial collections, as each element in the collection array has to be rendered on its own.
+For simple collections, you should inline the iteration instead of using partial collection support to decrease overhead.

 ### View Lookup